 3. Now add the spring onions, sugar & salt and use a spoon to combine the mixture together.

 4. Divide mixture into 8 portions on a plate and cover with cling wrap.
-Place in freezer until frozen solid about 1-3 hours
+Place in freezer until frozen solid about 1-3 hours or overnight.

 For the Mother Dough: